AabhasKhania/daily-cs-learning/week1-python-basics/README.md

 - `day10_time_mirror.py`: Inspired by the 38% hidden time concept.
 Helps you calculate how much free time you really have and whether you’re using it for deep work or distractions.
 - `day11_prime_checker.py`: Optimized prime number checker using the 6k ± 1 rule.
 Shows grasp of number theory, performance, and control flow — a staple in CS interviews.
 - `day12_word_counter.py`: Counts the number of words in a text file.
 This is a foundational utility used in data analysis, scripting, and natural language processing.
+- `day13_bubble_sort.py`: A visual, step-by-step implementation of bubble sort.
+Helps beginners see how arrays are sorted through swaps.